NabilNYMansour/Unity-FractiX/README.md

 ## Final notes
 This project has been the work of almost 3 years of learning how to program with shaders.
 I hope that you may find it educational and useful as all the engine code is available here.
 If you wish to support me in any way, you can simply purchuse [FRACTAL GLIDE](https://store.steampowered.com/app/2565200/Fractal_Glide/) and, hopefully, enjoy it.

-You can also contribute into this project if you wish to by making pull requests and what not.
+You can also contribute to this project if you wish to by making pull requests and what not.

 If you need further help, you can try to contact me through the various contact links I have on my [website](https://nabilmansour.com/).